-UK construction businesses remain relatively guarded about their long-term growth prospects, according to research from Santander Corporate Banking.
+UK construction enterprises are rather wary about their long-term growth prospects, according to research from Santander Corporate Banking.

-Directors of companies with annual revenues of up to £20m are expecting, on average, to increase their turnover by an average of 74% in the next five years, compared with the national average of 104%.
-Only the retail sector appears less optimistic about the future, predicting an average turnover of 52% in the same period.
+Directors of companies with annual revenues of up to £20m are expecting, on average, to raise their turnover by an average of 74 percent in the next five years, compared with the national average of 104 percent .
+It’s only the retail industry that appears pessimistic, projecting only a 52 percent average turnover during the same time frame.

 Steve Pateman, head of Santander corporate and business banking, said: “Many businesses are clearly remaining cautious in the current tough trading environment but it’s encouraging to see that in the longer-term they are more positive about their prospects.

-Manufacturers are most optimistic about their prospects, expecting to grow by an average of 138% in the next five years.
-Financial services (108%), wholesalers (85%) and construction companies (74%) follow, while retailers remain relatively cautious expecting to grow by 52% over the period.
+Manufacturers are most bullish about their future, expecting to rise by an average of 138 percent in the next five years.
+A close second are wholesalers (up 108%), financial services (108%), and construction companies (74%), all of which forecast to grow at a slower rate than retailers (up 52%) during the same time period.

-Smaller companies are most optimistic about their growth prospects with the average company with a turnover of less than £500,000 expecting to grow their business three-fold (by 202%) over the next five years.
-However, larger companies also have ambitious expansion plans, with businesses turning over between £5million and £20million expecting to grow by an average of 86%.
+Smaller companies are most confident about their future prospects with the average company with a turnover of less than £500,000 expecting to grow their business three-fold (by 202 percent ) over the next five years.
+However, larger companies also have aggressive expansion plans, with corporations turning over between £5million and £20million expecting to increase by an average of 86 percent .

-Businesses in Scotland and Northern the UK are most optimistic about their growth prospects over the next five years, expecting to grow by 194% on average.
-Businesses in the South East (136%) and South Wales and the South West (123%) also show strong levels of optimism.
-However, businesses in the North West, West Midlands and North Wales are less optimistic, expecting to grow by around 50% over the same period.
+Businesses in Scotland and Northern the UK are most confident about their growth prospects over the next five years, expecting to increase by 194 percent on average.
+Businesses in the South East (136 percent ) and South Wales and the South West (123 percent ) also exhibit considerable levels of optimism.
+However, businesses in the North West, West Midlands and North Wales are less enthusiastic, expecting to increase by roughly 50 percent over the same period.